Is it dangerous to scuba dive with sharks? Or will I be eaten? Understanding scuba diving shark safety

 Whilst sharks are predators of the oceans, they don't choose to attack scuba divers.
 Humans aren't the usual prey for sharks and any attacks that happen are mostly out of mistaken identity.
 These attacks are extremely rare and on occasion they include scuba divers, snorkelers, surfers and swimmers, but most attacks are provoked shark attacks rather than unprovoked.

 The answer is therefore 'No' to: "is it dangerous to scuba dive with sharks?"
 But "what are the odds of a shark attack?"
-According to the Wild Life Museum the odds of getting attacked AND killed by a shark are 1 in 3,748,067.
+According to the Florida Museum the annual risk of death during one's lifetime of getting attacked AND killed by a shark are 1 in 3,748,067.
 But in a lifetime, you're more likely to die from fireworks (1 in 340,733), lightning (1 in 79,746), drowning (1 in 1,134), a car accident (1 in 84), heart disease (1 in 5).
 This means you're more likely to die of a heart attack whilst waiting to be attacked by a shark whilst scuba diving.

 On average there are 70-100 shark attacks worldwide each year (That's all shark attacks on water users as a whole by the way).
 Only a very small percentage of this total is on scuba divers.
 Between 5 and 15 of the 70-100 attacks result in death.
 Most of these are of other water users and not scuba divers.
 So be careful if you're driving to your shark dive, because you're more likely to be killed on the way there!